 - Offscreen Teleportation: When Darla is escorting Danny out of her mansion after giving him the Big and Loud musical number, Max holds a door open for them.
 They walk down the hall a short way, and Max is waiting for them at the exit with Danny's hat, despite him never moving from the first door.
 Leads to a Funny Moment when Danny stops, stares at Max, turns his head to see if he's still holding the door, then turns back and stares ahead blankly with a befuddled expression as Darla hands him his hat.
 Can be seen here at 4:18

-- Older Than They Look: Strongly implied that Darla is much older than she looks.
+- Older Than They Look: It's very strongly implied (though not confirmed) that Darla Dimple's much older than she looks.

 - Opposites Attract: Here's a hint.
 They're both cats.